debapps/Notify-App/README.md

 The application notifies important occasions, events to intended group of recipients on the very date through email messages.
 It works in following way:

 -   Sends Good Morning email with a funny quote and image everyday.
--   Sends your daily dose of Science related News.
+-   Sends your daily dose of Technology related News.
 -   Read a Google spreadsheet to get the list of specified event and event dates.
 -   if current date matches with the any of the event dates, it triggers the email notification.
 -   The group of email recipients and email subject and message body are fetched from the Google spreadsheet.